KanonVintage/ismapp/README.md

 ### Apache Thrift

-Inside the folder you'll find a gateway, redis, and topten folder, each of them contains a docker image
+Inside the folder microservices you'll find a gateway, redis, and topten folder, each of them contains a docker image

 To deploy then you need to have Docker and Docker compose up installed already